 Suunto Ambit 3 is a multisport GPS watch which we love at YesCycling, but it’s also one of the most expensive units on our list.
 It is very well made and looks rugged.
 The battery life is decent and the functionality is good but mostly for running and navigation.
 There is a dedicated cycling mode which is very customizable and works fine as well.

-Overall it is very good sports watch with included heart rate sensor but for general activity tracking, rival fitness bands and watches do better.
+Overall it is a very good sports watch with the included heart rate sensor but for general activity tracking, rival fitness bands and watches do better.
 But for tracking your sports activities this one is probably in the top five of all sports watches.
 You can choose between some versions like Peak, Traverse, and Sport.

 The device integrates with Strava with associated Movescount App.
 The GPS data is very accurate in our tests, and it is on par with the competitors like Garmin and Polar.
 Traditionally Suunto watches are very good looking and you can wear them as an everyday watch.
 Suunto Ambit 3 is a very strong contender on our list and we definitely recommend it to everybody.

 Polar V800 Sports Watch is really one of my favorite devices for running, cycling, and triathlon.
 I know many hardcore cyclists and runners who use this watch for their endurance races.
 It includes many great features like smart coaching, training benefits, and many more.
 The device is really very advanced and it is made for the real sports enthusiasts and professional athletes.